-Part of my gift to my sister this year was a pair of crocheted boot cuffs.
-These were the first human-sized garments I’ve crocheted, and I’m proud of the outcome.
-I taught myself how to sew earlier this year by stitching together a little bunny I drew.
-My favorite part of the whole project was embroidering his little gap-toothed face.
-After he was complete, I used him as a model to create tiny crocheted outfits.
+Part of my gift to my sister this year was a pair of crochet boot cuffs.
+These were the first human-size garments I’ve crocheted, and I’m proud of the outcome.
+I taught myself how to sew earlier this year by stitching together a little bunny I designed.
+After I finished embroidering his hypnotized little gap-toothed face, I used him as a model to create tiny crochet outfits.

-To date, I’ve made him a buttoned poncho, leg warmers, and an infinity scarf.
+To date, I’ve made him a buttoned shawl, leg warmers, and an infinity scarf.
 I started working on a hood a while ago, but abandoned the project when I couldn’t decide whether to turn it into a hooded cape or a hooded scarf.
-I bought a few new skeins of bulky yarn today and a larger crochet hook, and I’m planning on crocheting a human-sized scarf now that I have the hang of working in the round.
+Today, I bought a few new skeins of bulky yarn and a larger crochet hook, and I’m planning on crocheting a human-size scarf now that I have the hang of working in the round.
 Once I finish, I’ll post the result here.

 One thought on “DIY Crochet, Sewing, and Watercolor”